'Mayor for a Day' candidates debate 'Living the Dream'

 Stevens, whose charity is Bikers Against Child Abuse, said her guilty pleasure is “coffee and lots of it.”

 For Watts it’s “chocolate.”
-Through her five campaign managers, Watts is raising fund for the Rotary Club of Englewood Josh the Otter Water Safety program.
+Through her five campaign managers, Watts is raising funds for the Rotary Club of Englewood Josh the Otter Water Safety program.

 Porter grew up in Englewood.
 She picked Kids’ Needs as her charity.
 Porter said she’s guilty of “singing naked in the shower,” as opposed to singing while fully dressed in the shower.